Kate Middleton And Prince William Split: Ten Years Later, Find Out Why

 At the same time, once Prince William was no longer at her side, people weren’t all that concerned about being kind to Kate.

-Palmer-Tomkinson, who described herself as sharing a ” complete code of trust” with long-time family friends Prince William and Prince Harry assured Kate, “He’ll be back, don’t worry.”
+Palmer-Tomkinson, who described herself as sharing a “complete code of trust” with long-time family friends Prince William and Prince Harry assured Kate, “He’ll be back, don’t worry.”
 Tara gave Kate a shoulder to cry on and someone safe to talk to until Prince William did eventually come back to Kate.

 However, Kate Middleton and Prince William did famously break up and get back together so….????????